-- It has significantly prejudiced or prevented achievement of a principal objective - It has resulted in the need to seek additional funding to allow it to be resolved - It has required a significant diversion of resources - It has had a material impact on the accounts - It has been identified by the Audit Committee as significant - It has resulted in significant public interest or has seriously damaged reputation - It has resulted in formal actions being taken by the Section 151 Officer or Monitoring Officer - It has received significant adverse commentary in external or internal inspection reports that has not been able to be addressed in a timely manner.
+- It has significantly prejudiced or prevented achievement of a principal objective - It has resulted in the need to seek additional funding to allow it to be resolved - It has required a significant diversion of resources - It has had a material impact on the accounts - It has been identified by the Audit Committee as significant

+- It has resulted in significant public interest or has seriously damaged reputation - It has resulted in formal actions being taken by the Section 151 Officer or Monitoring Officer - It has received significant adverse commentary in external or internal inspection reports that has not been able to be addressed in a timely manner.

-These criteria have been applied to help the Council assess its governance issues in 2023/24.
-As this is the Council's first Annual Governance Statement, and the Council is still in the transformation stage, it is not unreasonable that the attached action plan includes a number of areas which will need to be addressed in 2024/25 and future years.
+These criteria have been applied to help the Council assess its governance issues in 2024/25.
+The Council has made significant and continued progress, however, is still in the transformation stage and, it is not unreasonable that the attached action plan includes a number of areas which will need to be addressed in 2025/26 and over future years.

-8.0 Conclusion
+7.0 Conclusion

-In accordance with the delegation from the Audit Committee in November 2024 all members of the Audit Committee have had the opportunity to review the effectiveness of the Council's Corporate Governance arrangements as outlined in the Annual Governance Statement.
-We are satisfied that the Council's corporate governance arrangements in place during 2023/24 were generally fit for purpose in accordance with the CIPFA / SOLACE Delivering Good Governance Framework 2016.
+We are satisfied that the Council's corporate governance arrangements in place during 2024/25 were generally fit for purpose in accordance with the CIPFA / SOLACE Delivering Good Governance Framework 2016.